 There's not a lot of spaces left really, under the seat would have been the obvious place but after the death of my last nitrous controller which was located there, I'm a bit wary, it does get a lot of vibration there right behind the engine.
 There's plenty of cable with the unit so thought about attaching it to the wheely bars, but eventually i found that it fits snugly behind the nitrous controller in the headlight shell.
 I made up a bracket to hold it and it seems to sit nicely there.
 The only problem really is that you cant see the display or the buttons easily.
-It is however not too hard to reach behind the fork leg and press the record button, plus there's also reasonable access to the serial port so i can attach the cable that connects it to my laptop, and the laptop can show a lot more info than the units inbuilt screen anyway.

 The LM-1 can record 5 further channels of information too, however a further adapter/input cable is needed, which at the moment i don't have.